 The casting paper trail is almost obsolete.
 Gone are the days when a messenger would drop off headshots and résumés at a casting office via a crosstown bicycle or van ride.
-Today, most casting is now online: Agents can email links to casting directors for their clients' websites, reels, clips, and copies of their headshots and résumés.
+Today, most casting is now online: Agents can email links to casting directors for their clients' websites, reels, clips, and just about everything else.

-But for those actors who are just starting out, don’t have agents, and don’t know any industry professionals, it still is essential to introduce yourself by submitting a headshot and résumé.
-And with any submission, you should also write a short cover letter.
-Here are five tips for writing an effective acting cover letter that gets attention for the right reasons.
+But if you're just starting your acting career, still need to get an agent, and don’t know any industry professionals, it still is essential to introduce yourself by submitting a headshot and résumé.
+And with any submission, especially to an agent, it's important to write a short cover letter from actor to agency.
+Here are five tips for writing an effective acting cover letter that can help your submission get attention for the right reasons.

-Mass mailings are not as effective as a targeted list of 12-25 potential agents who might be looking for your type.
-Generally, most agents are not looking for actors at the beginning stages of their careers; do your homework.
+Mass mailings are not as effective as writing cover letters to a targeted list of 12-25 potential agents who might be looking for your type.
+Generally, most agents are not looking for actors at the beginning stages of their careers, so do your homework.
 Look them up in Call Sheet!
 Google them!
 Then figure out who might be a match.
 Some offices specialize in representing actors who are athletes, speak another language, have model experience, are over 50, etc. Be sure to find out which department—commercial or theatrical—your prospective agent works in.
 You’ll get more responses if they know you did your research.

 Note size is better than a full-page letter.
 Why?
 It will fit your 8x10 headshot.
 Program the settings in your software so the page is in Landscape format.
 Make two columns and copy/paste what you say in the first column into the second so you have duplicate notes—two per page!
 Add a small thumbnail photo and your contact info.
 The size is just large enough to attach with a paper clip.
 Well done!